Classic Spain and Portugal

 Day 22: Madrid

 Today your Spain and Portugal adventure comes to an end.
-There are no activities planned so you can depart the accommodation at any time.
-If you'd like to extend your stay, just speak to your booking agent ahead of time.
+There are no activities planned so you are able to depart the accommodation at any time.
+If you'd like to extend your stay, just speak to your booking agent.

 Included Activities: